collective/collective.geo.mapwidget/README.txt

 Introduction
 ============

-collective.geo.mapwidget provides a graphical user interface to store settings of collective.geo packages.
+collective.geo.mapwidget provides some handy page macros and adapters t easily manage multiple maps on one page.
-Also provides a set of macros to display openlayer map in Plone with a z3cform widget and macros
+This package also provides a graphical user interface to store settings of collective.geo packages.

 Requirements
 ------------